- GW Home

 About the Event

-On Saturday, September 7, 2013 The George Washington University hosted the fifth annual Freshman Day of Service and Convocation event officially welcoming the Class of 2017 into the Colonial Community!
+On Saturday, September 6, 2014, The George Washington University will host the sixth annual Freshman Day of Service and Convocation event officially welcoming the Class of 2018 into the Colonial Community!

 Frequently Asked Questions